irbull/toro/src/content/blog/2026/software-architecture/software-architecture.md

 His metaphor is apt.
 When an AI agent enters your codebase, it's like the protagonist of _Memento_.
 No prior context, no institutional memory, just a fresh pair of eyes and a mandate to do something useful.
 Unlike a human new starter, who gradually builds a mental model over weeks and months, the AI will never accumulate that understanding.
 Tomorrow it starts over.
 Next hour it starts over.

 In my thesis work, I studied how software architectures could be queried and navigated using formal methods.
-I used a tool called [Grok](https://swag.uwaterloo.ca/grok/index.html) (no, not _that_ Grok), built on a relational calculus, to extract and reason about the concrete architecture of real systems like PostgreSQL.
+I used a tool called [Grok](https://www.swag.uwaterloo.ca/grok/index.html) (no, not _that_ Grok), built on a relational calculus, to extract and reason about the concrete architecture of real systems like PostgreSQL.
 One of the key insights was the gap between what [Ric Holt](https://plg.uwaterloo.ca/~holt/) called the "shared mental model" of a system (the conceptual architecture that lives in developers' heads) and the actual dependency structure buried in the code.
 That gap is where confusion lives.
 It's where new developers get lost.

 AI agents live permanently in that gap.

 ## What My Thesis Got Right (Accidentally)

-When I was working on architectural recovery and navigation twenty years ago, the motivation was human comprehension.
+When I was working on architectural recovery and navigation twenty-five years ago, the motivation was human comprehension.
 How do you help a developer understand a million-line codebase?
 How do you answer questions like "which subsystems does this component actually depend on?" or "are there architectural violations where module A reaches into the internals of module B?"

 The approach I took was to model codebases as sets of relations (function calls, containment hierarchies, file structures, type references) and then query those relations to recover architectural structure.
 We could ask: show me every function in subsystem X that calls a function in subsystem Y. Show me the actual dependency graph between high-level components.
 Show me where the concrete architecture diverges from the conceptual one.

 This was useful for humans.
 But it turns out it's even more useful as a design philosophy for AI.
 The core principle is the same: **the structure of your system should be discoverable from the outside without requiring you to read every line of code inside**.

-If you have to trace through implementation details to understand what a component does, your architecture has failed, whether the reader is a junior developer in 2004 or a language model in 2026.
+If you have to trace through implementation details to understand what a component does, your architecture has failed, whether the reader is a junior developer in 2002 or a language model in 2026.

 ## Deep Modules and the Return of Old Ideas